sorobanhooks/aptopia-wallet/extension/README.md

 2. Click `Load Temporary Add-On`

 3. Navigate to this folder (`/extension`) and open the `build` folder and find `manifest.json`.
 Hit `Select`.
-You should now see an icon for Freighter in Firefox
+You should now see an icon for the extension in Firefox

 ### Build the extension using production settings